-Cleaning schedules will be posted throughout all Springs' campuses and facilities and in all bathrooms.
+Cleaning schedules will be posted throughout the office facility in all bathrooms.

-Face Coverings
+□ Face Coverings

-All individuals that enter a Springs' campus or facility will wear face coverings in accordance with the local health department orders for community safety.
+All individuals that enter a Springs' facility will wear face coverings in accordance with the local health department orders for community safety.

 Staff, students, and visitors will provide their own face coverings (per health department orders) unless specific PPE or other restrictions apply.